This post was reviewed and updated on July 6, 2020

-Eigthy-two percent of small and medium-sized businesses fail because of cash flow problems.
-And while there are many factors that can impact cash flow, invoices or accounts receivable account for a fair share.
-Invoice, or more specifically, unpaid invoices, can be a big problem for small business owners.
+Many, roughly eigthy-two percent, of small and medium-sized businesses fail because of cash flow problems.
+And while there are many factors that can impact cash flow, past-due invoices, or an aging accounts receivable, can account for a fair share.
+Even if customers regularly pay their invoices on time, the lag between the payment terms small businesses offer to their customers and when those invoices are paid can contribute to cash flow challenges.

-Fortunately, many small business owners can manage gaps in cash flow.
+Fortunately, there are a number of financial tools available to business owners to help manage gaps in cash flow.
 From small business loans and lines of credit to purchase order financing and cash advances, there are many ways you can weather gaps in cash flow.
 However, if you have net 30, net 60, or net 90 terms with customers, you may want to consider invoice factoring.

-In the simplest sense, invoice factoring, also referred to as accounts receivable factoring, is the sale of your outstanding invoices to a third-party payer in exchange for cash to cover the cost of day-to-day operations or other expenses.
-Though often listed among business financing options, true invoice factoring is not a loan.
-Instead, it’s a finite transaction that results in the transfer of good — i.e., invoices — from your business to the factoring company.
+In the simplest sense, invoice factoring, also referred to as accounts receivable factoring, is the sale of your outstanding invoices to a third-party, or factor, in exchange for cash to cover the cost of day-to-day operations or other expenses.
+Though often listed among business financing options, true invoice factoring is not a bank loan, or any kind of loan.
+Instead, it’s a finite transaction that results in the transfer of goods — i.e., invoices — from your business to the factoring company.
+In other words, factoring is the sale of your accounts receivable at a discount to the factor for access to capital today, rather than 30, 60, or 90 days from now.

 As a result of this transaction, the factoring company takes ownership of collection efforts.
 This is important to note as it’s the defining characteristic separating invoice factoring and invoice financing, the difference of which we’ll cover below.